31 March 2006

 "Enervating" is the adjective that probably best describes the last week or so — and no, I'm not going to send you looking for a dictionary like I usually do to find out what it means (on the off-chance that you don't already know).
 Here's the entry from Dictionary.com:

-adj. (ĭ-nûr´t) Deprived of strength; debilitated.
+adj. (ĭ-nûr´vĭt) Deprived of strength; debilitated.

-Initially, they told us the surgery was scheduled for Thursday morning, so we figured we had to be up there by Wednesday night.
+My mom had a heart attack last Monday night.
+She survived it, but they transferred her from the local hospital to a cardiac care unit in the Twin Cities for more tests, where they decided that she was going to need multiple bypass surgery.
+I found out on Tuesday, and Kathleen drove me over toInitially, they told us the surgery was scheduled for Thursday morning, so we figured we had to be up there by Wednesday night.
 We went straight to the hospital, and when we got in, we found out they'd canceled Thursday morning and were now saying Friday because they hadn't completed all of the tests.
 She had eight blockages, and they were talking about repairing five of them.
 They were also contemplating a repair or replacement of a valve and maybe cleaning out her carotid arteries as well.

 By Thursday morning they had the other test results, but canceled Friday's surgery in order to allow her get stronger and to coordinate a bit more among her various doctors and the surgeons.
 They rescheduled the surgery for this Tuesday.
 I'd been off work since Wednesday (and wasn't much good to anyone after I found out on Tuesday), and at that point I pretty much knew I wasn't going to be able to stay through the weekend and stick around for the surgery.

-So we spent as much time as we could at the hospital with her, then my brother and I headed back to the Chicago area late Friday afternoon.
-I caught the Amtrak back to East Lansing on Saturday and got in about 8:30 Saturday night.
+So we spent as much time as we could at the hospital with her, then my brother and I headed back to the

 It seems like it was an incredibly long few days.
-I didn't have Internet access up there—we stayed at the house of a friend of Mike's who lives out in the country, and although he had a wireless network in the house, he was out of town for a snowshoe race in Vermont and we neglected to ask him for the key.
-It was an old DSL set-up, so there wasn't even a network cable I could plug in.
-And to be honest there really wasn't a lot of time for doing e-mail and stuff like this anyway.
+I didn't have Internet access up there—we stayed at the house of a friend of Mike's who lives out in the country, and although he had a wireless network in the house, he was out of town for a snowshoe race in

 So after I got home, I answered a few messages and sent out some updates, helped run the softball clinics on Sunday and was back at my desk and trying to get caught up on Monday and Tuesday.